-This product has been tested and shown to comply with European CE requirements for the EMC Directive.
+This product has been tested and shown to comply with European CE requirements for the EMC Directive (see Declaration of Conformity below).
 Please note that shielded cable must be used.

 Declaration of Conformity

 Application of Council Directives: 89/336/EEC